Nine top air traveler carry-on and personal item theft preventatives

 Mishandled bags and sizeable luggage fees are two of the main reasons that air travelers are flying solely with carry-ons, rather than checked luggage.

 Air travelers assume that their carry-on luggage and personal items are safe once on they’ve stowed them on their flight.
-While they are likely more safe than checked luggage, the safety is certainly not one hundred percent.
-There are no statistics on in-flight theft, or post flight stolen carry-on bags, but more than a few thefts are reported frequently.
+While they are likely safer than checked luggage, their safety is certainly not 100 percent.
+There are no statistics on in-flight theft or post-flight stolen carry-on bags, but more than a few thefts are reported frequently.

 Over the years, I’ve had many discussions with flight crew while aloft.
-They’ve warned me about the lack of safety of passenger’s valuables stowed in the overhead bins and their in-flight vulnerability while passengers sleep, stretch away from their seats or are at the lavatory.
-Their advice is don’t place passports, wallets, jewelry and small electronics in carry-ons stowed in the overhead bin particularly if not within your easy vision.
+They’ve warned me about the lack of safety of passengers’ valuables stowed in the overhead bins and their in-flight vulnerability while passengers sleep, stretch away from their seats, or are at the lavatory.
+Their advice is not to place passports, wallets, jewelry, and small electronics in carry-ons stowed in the overhead bin, particularly if they are not within easy view.
 They strongly advise keeping those items in one’s personal item that’s placed under the seat in front of them.

 Flight crews always talk theft prevention, because recovery is difficult and rarely occurs.

 While the airlines accept no liability for carry-on bag losses, they will help locate your missing carry-on bag.
 If your carry-on is missing, immediately report it to the flight crew.
-If the bag was taken by mistake there will likely be a straggler bag.
-Usually the owner of the bag is identified and the airline can help exchange bags, so the missing bag can be returned to the owner.
-If there is no straggler bag then passengers must report the missing bag to the airline’s baggage claim before leaving the airport.
-Unfortunately, unless there was a mistake, passengers must recognize that it’s unlikely their bag will be recovered.
+If the bag was taken by mistake, there will likely be a straggler bag.
+Usually, the bag owner is identified, and the airline can help exchange bags so the missing bag can be returned to the owner.
+If there is no straggler bag, then passengers must report the missing bag to the airline’s baggage claim before leaving the airport.
+Unfortunately, unless there was a mistake, it’s unlikely your bag will be recovered.

 The flight crews’ advice about theft prevention is really the best action air travelers can take.